 This is a real problem for a defendant’s medical malpractice lawyer.
 But this dentist was just getting started.
-Defendant’s attorney conceded in opening statement that some number of teeth had been pulled without the plaintiff’s consent but that it had been a mistake.
-But the doctor decided to go all in.
-He claimed that there had been no mistake and that he had pulled all 16 teeth without looking at the agreed-upon treatment plan and without first obtaining plaintiff’s consent.
+Defendant’s attorney conceded in an opening statement that some number of teeth had been pulled without the plaintiff’s consent, but that it had been a mistake.
+But the doctor went all in.
+He claimed that there had been no mistake and that he had pulled all 16 teeth without looking at the agreed-upon treatment plan and without first obtaining the plaintiff’s consent.
 This makes no sense.

 To add to the insanity, the defendant’s malpractice lawyer argued that as a walk-in clinic, there was a different standard of care than at a regular dentist.

 Gee, surprisingly, the jury agreed this was insane to the tune of $2 million, $1.5 million of which was punitive damages.

 You can read more about malpractice case against this dentist whose license I suspect is now in jeopardy here.